rotarymars/nonogram_solver/readme.md

 # program
 There is an animation while solving (by default).

-If you do not need it, comment out the lines from 175 to 182.
+If you do not need it, undefine ANIMATION.